 Anti-VEGF drugs have greatly improved wet-AMD treatment since 2005; patients today have a much better chance of maintaining their central vision so they can read, drive, recognize faces, and live normal lives.

-No current treatment can prevent visual loss for patients with GA (the advanced form of dry AMD).
-However, the Age-Related Eye Disease Studies (AREDS), conducted by the National Eye Institute, have found that a nutritional supplement formula (AREDS-2 supplement) may delay and prevent intermediate dry AMD from moving to the advanced form.
+No treatment can prevent visual loss for patients with GA (the advanced form of dry AMD).
+However, the Age-Related Eye Disease Studies (AREDS), conducted by the National Eye Institute, have found that a nutritional supplement continued next page